 - 1.1.
-The National Fire Chiefs Council (NFCC) is the professional voice of the UK fire and rescue services and is comprised of a council of UK Chief Fire Officers.
+The National Fire Chiefs Council (NFCC) is the professional voice of the UK fire and rescue services and includes a council of UK Chief Fire Officers.
 NFCC drives improvement and development throughout the UK FRS, while supporting strong leadership including for the devolved administrations. - 1.2.
-The NFCC's Building Safety Programme team provides effective support and technical advice to the Government's Building Safety Programme, which was established in the wake of the Grenfell Tower Fire, and includes support to develop the proposals made in response to Dame Judith Hackitt's Independent Review of Building Regulations and Fire Safety.
+The NFCC's Protection Policy and Reform Unit provides support to fire and rescue service (FRS) protection departments, develops guidance and policies to promote national consistency, and supports the Fire Protection Board.
+The unit also provides effective support and technical advice to the Government's Building Safety Programme, which was established in the wake of the Grenfell Tower Fire, and includes support to develop the proposals made in response to Dame Judith Hackitt's Independent Review of Building Regulations and Fire Safety. - 1.3.
+This submission responds to the Public Accounts Committee's (PAC) call for written evidence from the inquiry 'Progress in remediating dangerous cladding' opened by the PAC on 15 June 2020.

-2. Summary
+Summary

-- 2.1.
-In the almost three years since the Grenfell Tower fire, NFCC has worked with the Government to help coordinate action in buildings with combustible ACM cladding on both social and private housing blocks. - 2.2.
+- 1.4.
+In the almost three years since the Grenfell Tower fire, NFCC has worked with the Government to help coordinate action in buildings with combustible ACM cladding on both social and private housing blocks. - 1.5.
 We welcome the steps that have been taken to date to address these issues however it is clear the pace of remediation has not moved quickly enough.
-The Government has banned combustible materials on residential buildings greater than 18m in height, funded the removal of ACM cladding, set up and funded the Joint Inspection Team (JIT), amended the Housing Health and Safety Rating System (HHSRS), and acknowledged the dangers posed by some forms of non-ACM cladding and provided £1bn to remediate it.
+The Government has banned combustible materials on residential buildings greater than 18m in height, made funding available for the removal of ACM cladding subject to conditions, set up and funded the Joint Inspection Team (JIT), amended the Housing Health and Safety Rating System (HHSRS), and acknowledged the dangers posed by some forms of non-ACM cladding and provided £1bn to remediate it. - 1.6.

-- 2.3.
 Disputes about who should pay the costs continue to create barriers to remediation, although it is clear this is not the only barrier which exists.
-Other issues persist such as the lack of available test methods for the fire performance of some construction products, and a shortage of sufficiently competent persons in the sector, which produce additional challenges. - 2.4.
+Other issues persist such as the lack of available test methods for the fire performance of some construction products, and a shortage of sufficiently competent persons in the sector with the specialist skills needed for instance to assess fire performance of external wall systems, which produce additional challenges. - 1.7.
 What is clear is that until remediation is complete, leaseholders face significant challenges from living in buildings with increased fire risk.
-In this regard, we support all efforts to examine ways that the barriers to remediation can be addressed and removed in order to increase the pace of remediation. - 2.5.
-This is a crisis resulting from over twenty years of inadequate building safety regulation.
+In this regard, we support all efforts to examine ways that the barriers to remediation can be addressed and removed in order to increase the pace of remediation. - 1.8.
+This is a crisis resulting from over twenty years of inadequate application of building safety regulation.
 Whole system reform is needed, as identified by the Independent Review, to address the broken system.

-3. Is the Government's new £1 billion remediation fund sufficient to address all remaining concerns in high-rise and high-risk buildings?
+Is the Government's new £1 billion remediation fund sufficient to address all remaining concerns in high-rise and high-risk buildings?